-CARB will continue to collaborate with air districts, stakeholders, and other agencies to strengthen and streamline programs where possible.
-The aim of this effort is to continue to strengthen and streamline incentive funding programs to make it easier for potential program participants to apply for such programs and to reduce the amount of work they need to complete to participate in the programs.
-CARB will continue to coordinate with such organizations as Access Clean California and CARB's Clean Vehicle Assistance Program to leverage resources and make it easier for program participants to take advantage of incentive funding opportunities.
+Currently, DCAP will roll out to various regions of the state that have not had prior access to CC4A through District-administered CC4A programs, see Figure G-9 with an initial soft rollout to applicants in the region associated with the Imperial Valley Air Pollution Control District beginning September 10, 2025.
+This rolling approach enables CHDC to maintain a high-touch approach for participants and utilizes a hub-and-spoke outreach model to preserve community trust and empowers local community-based organizations to develop and foster partnerships.
+CARB and CHDC will continue to collaborate with air districts, stakeholders, and other agencies to strengthen and streamline programs where possible and to continue conducting outreach in historically underserved communities.
+The aim of this effort is to make it easier for potential program participants to apply for such programs and to reduce the amount of work they need to complete to participate in the programs.
+CARB will continue to coordinate with such organizations as Access Clean California to leverage resources and make it easier for program participants to take advantage of incentive funding opportunities.